ixugo/goddd/docs/3_error_en.md

 }
 ```

-Remember the `web.WarpH` function mentioned in the previous article?
+Remember the `web.WrapH` function mentioned in the previous article?
 Its error response actually calls `web.Fail(err)`, which checks if the error is of type `reason.Error`.
 If it is, it returns the defined HTTP status code, reason, and msg to the client.

 Similar to: